HAVE A QUESTION ABOUT ANTIQUES OR COLLECTIBLES?

 "Many dealers are under the impression that the show promoter’s policy covers them," said Jim Tucker, the director of the Antiques and Collectibles Associations of Davidson, North Carolina.
 "In most instances, that’s not the case.
 If a dealer is named in a lawsuit, he would be responsible for obtaining his own lawyer and paying his own judgment."

-The Kimberton (PA) Fire Co. explained to Crothers that if someone in a show sat on a chair and it broke resulting in a broken leg or arm or a concussion, the person injured would attempt to sue the dealer.
-If the dealer doesn’t have insurance, the victim sues the Fire Company.
-The Fire Company’s insurance company doesn’t think it should have to for the injury because if there wasn’t an antique show in the building, the person wouldn’t have gotten injured.
-The bottom line is that the Kimberton Fire Company’s insurance company doesn’t want the liability of 31 dealers.
-Thus, Crothers insurance company refuses to cover her unless all of her dealers have liability insurance.
+Representatives of the venue where Driscoll held her shows explained to her that if someone in a show sat on a chair and it broke resulting in a broken leg or arm or a concussion, the person injured would attempt to sue the dealer.
+If the dealer didn't have insurance, the victim would use the venue.
+The venue's insurance company didn't think it should have to pay for the injury because if there wasn’t an antique show in the building, the person wouldn’t have gotten injured.
+The bottom line was that the venue's insurance company didn’t want the liability of Driscoll's 35 dealers.
+Thus, Driscoll's insurance company refused to cover her unless all of her dealers have liability insurance.

-Crothers also noted that the Kimberton Fire Company recently had a law suit brought up against them for someone falling in their kitchen.
+Driscoll also noted that the venue had had a law suit brought up against them for someone falling in their kitchen.
 "I believe this is what prompted them to tell me I and my dealers had to get insurance," she said.
 "I think more dealers should be made aware of how important insurance is to them.
 You’d be surprised how many dealers don’t have any insurance at all."

-While Crothers may be surprised at the lack of dealer interest in insurance, Allison Steeves, an agent with Steeves, Smith and Associates, Inc., of Monroe, Connecticut, the agency who handles the insurance program for the Professional Show Manager’s Association, Inc. (PSMA), isn’t.
+While Driscoll may have been surprised at the lack of dealer interest in insurance, Allison Steeves, an agent with Steeves, Smith and Associates, Inc., of Monroe, Connecticut, the agency who handles the insurance program for the Professional Show Manager’s Association, Inc. (PSMA), wasn’t.
 "The problem is that antique dealers don’t look at themselves as business people," she said.
 "Based on the contracts they sign for their booths, any exposure makes them liable."

-The PSMA offers dealers participating in a manager member show a premium of $60 for $1 million coverage for that show.
+The PSMA offers dealers participating in a manager member show a relatively low premium (around $60) for $1 million coverage for that show.
 An annual policy for the same coverage costs a minimum of $350.
 But according to Mitch Sorenson, executive director of the association, the insurance program has met with resistance from dealers, who feel there isn’t a need.

 An alternative to special liability insurance for antique dealers is an excess liability floater added to a dealer’s homeowner’s personal liability insurance.
 Dealers John and Judy Parke of Malvern, Pennsylvania, with $2 million in coverage, chose this route.
 The Parke’s insurance agent, Mary Callahan of Babb, Inc., Insurance Agency in Wayne, Pennsylvania, said the Parkes already had $1 million in liability through their homeowners policy and were able, for an additional $100 premium, to add a second million through Chubb & Co.’s Excess Liability floater.
 "This covers them anywhere in the world that they set up to sell antiques," said Callahan.
 "This type of floater is especially good for those who sell only at shows on a part-time basis.
 Most homeowner’s policies today offer some type of small business exposure [liability] because so many people have businesses in the home.
 But every state is different."